For daily wit & wisdom, sign up for the Almanac newsletter.

 1. Water-Bath Canning

 Water-bath canning is the simpler of the two canning methods, as it involves boiling your food in glass jars in a big pot of water.
 There are pots specifically designed for this—called water-bath canners or boiling water canners—that consist of a large pot, a rack insert, and a lid.
-However, large, deep pot will do, as long as you have a rack that fits inside it and a lid.
+However, a large, deep pot will do, as long as you have a rack that fits inside it and a lid.

 Water-bath canning is a lower-temperature canning process (212°F), which makes it safe ONLY for high-acid vegetables and fruits.
 (Remember that low-acid foods must be processed in a pressure canner.)